 Professor

-Taneshia Nash Laird is an award-winning strategist and educator who brings real-world experience in arts leadership, cultural entrepreneurship, and economic equity into the classroom.
+Taneshia Nash Laird is an award-winning strategist and educator who brings real-world experience in arts leadership, cultural entrepreneurship, and economic equity into the classroom and across campuses nationally.

 As an Associate Professor in Africana Studies at Berklee College of Music, she teaches Entrepreneurship in Black Creative Expression.
 This interdisciplinary, project-based course explores how Black artists build movements and institutions at the intersection of culture, commerce, and ownership.